iotJumpway/Intel-Examples/Intel-Movidius/TASS/README.md

 ## TASS Movidius Configuration Modes

+This tutorial provides a number of configuration modes.
+For ease, all of the classes and functions that allow the different modes to work have been provided in **tass.py** and **yolo.py**.
+You are free to create your own projects and modules from these codes.

 - **InceptionTest:** This mode sets the program to classify testing images using Inception V3
 - **InceptionLive:** TODO
 - **YoloTest:** This mode sets the program to classify testing images using Yolo